smithclay/lambdium/README.md

 ## lambdium
 ### headless chrome + selenium webdriver in AWS Lambda

+**Lambdium allows you to run a Selenium Webdriver script written in Javascript inside of an AWS Lambda function bundled with [Headless Chromium](https://developers.google.com/web/updates/2017/04/headless-chrome).**

 *This project is now published on the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com), allowing you to install it in your AWS account with one click.
 Install in your AWS account [here](https://serverlessrepo.aws.amazon.com/#/applications/arn:aws:serverlessrepo:us-east-1:156280089524:applications~lambdium).* Quickstart instructions are in the [`README-SAR.md` file](https://github.com/smithclay/lambdium/blob/master/README-SAR.md).

 This uses the binaries from the [serverless-chrome](https://github.com/adieuadieu/serverless-chrome) project to prototype running headless chromium with `selenium-webdriver` in AWS Lambda.
 I've also bundled the chromedriver binary so the browser can be interacted with using the [Webdriver Protocol](https://www.w3.org/TR/webdriver/).